SUMMER CAMPER REGISTRATION IS NOW OPEN!

 - Is not abusive toward him/herself or others, i.e. does not physically, verbally, or sexually abuse self or others.
 Abuse may be defined as hitting, biting, scratching, spitting, kicking, excessive swearing, excessive or inappropriate yelling or verbal degradation, inappropriate touching or fondling, or other inappropriate behavior.

 - Does not have a medical condition or impairment that has a substantial risk or likelihood for complication or injury or requires specialized medical treatment (i.e. intravenous infusions, tube feeding, a communicable disease or condition).

 - Has the ability to eat or drink amounts adequate for nutritional support and agrees to and accepts personal medications from camp medical personnel.

-Summer Camp Overnight session is $800.00 (limited financial aid is available on a first-come-first-serve basis) The DEADLINE TO APPLY IS MAY 15TH
+Summer Camp Overnight session is $825.00 until April 30th and then $850.00 (limited financial aid is available on a first-come-first-serve basis) The DEADLINE TO APPLY FOR AID IS APRIL 1st

-Summer Camp Day session is $650.00 (limited financial aid is available on a first-come-first-serve basis) - The DEADLINE TO APPLY IS MAY 15TH
+Summer Camp Day session is $675.00 until April 30th and then $700.00 (limited financial aid is available on a first-come-first-serve basis) - The DEADLINE TO APPLY FOR AID IS APRIL 1st

 What do you need to complete an application for your camper?